Posts

 When Leadership fails, Love shouldn't.

 We’re currently reading through the book of Romans in our fellowship, and this past Sunday, we landed on chapter 13.
 Let’s just say—we didn’t sing.
 We prayed, then dived straight into the deep end.
 It wasn’t planned, but everything from our hearts to our history books showed up.
 One kid showed up with an injury and so we started by nursing the wound and hearing how his Batman stunts backfired, then we went into maandamano and finally the Bible.
 Romans 13 talks about leadership and love .
 The chapter begins by saying that all authority comes from God, and that resisting authority is like resisting God.
 Paul calls government leaders “SERVANTS OF GOD”, and that line alone shook the room, especially considering the times we’re living in.
 Romans 13 (GNT) reads thus...
-Everyone must obey state authorities, because no authority exists without God's permission, and the existing authorities have been put there by God.
-Whoever opposes the existing authority opposes what God has ordered; and ...
+Everyone must obey state authorities , because no authority exists without God's permission, and the existing authorities have been put there by God .
+Whoever opposes the existing authority opposes what God has ordered; an...

 When Lightning Strikes Home: A Man’s Journey Through Storms, Scars and Strength